QuentinAstegiano/PublicArticles/articles/PythonChatGptUnitTest/PythonChatGptUnitTest.md

     return completion.choices[0].message.content
 ```

-As usual, you give a role to ChatGPT, here one of an "expert Python developper" ; provide him as a user of the required data ; and process it's response.
+In this code, ChatGPT is assigned the role of an "expert Python developer."
+The user provides the required data, and the response is processed accordingly.

-To get the content, we'll take a file name, and load its content :
+To obtain the content for processing, a file name is taken, and its content is loaded:

 ```python
   def get_file_content(self, source: str) -> str:
     with open(source, "r") as file: